UCOP Human Resources

 If a position becomes vacant within six months after the full recruitment of another position at the same classification with the same job duties and requirements, the department may make a selection from the original applicant pool.
 A new position description will need to be submitted and approved by Talent Acquisition Manager to record the new position and hire.

 Closing a posting from the website

 TAM is designed to manage web postings by removing them from the web on the close date entered in the system and sending an automatic e-mail notification to the hiring manager.
 When you receive the notification from your recruiter, and you will review the applicant pool to verify that you have a diverse, qualified set of candidates to interview.
 If not, the position needs to be reposted until a sufficient pool has been received.
 If the posting needs to be extended, please send an e-mail to your recruiter.

 Normally, the position is taken off the web when the close date is reached and a sufficient interview pool is received.
 We do not recommend using Open Until Filled close dates.
 If a position is Open Until Riled and an offer is extended before the posting is removed from the web, this could result in resumes received before the offer was made not being considered for the position.
 This leaves UCOP open to complaints and possible lawsuits by applicants for not considering a resume received before the posting is closed.
-Also, in CATS the Open Until Filled status does not trigger a notification reminder to managers to review the resumes, and sometimes this leads to busy managers not reviewing resumes in a timely manner and losing out on potential candidates.
+Also, in TAM the Open Until Filled status does not trigger a notification reminder to managers to review the resumes, and sometimes this leads to busy managers not reviewing resumes in a timely manner and losing out on potential candidates.